Kyoto

 When I go on a trip, I want to eat luxurious and delicious food.
 Choose from accommodations with the food you want to eat, such as inns that pride themselves on seafood dishes made with fresh local fish, auberges that use locally sourced ingredients to serve dishes that look like works of art, and hotel restaurants that offer a variety of gorgeous dinner courses.
 Why not choose one?
 Also, when it comes to dinner plans, we recommend choosing something premium.
 There is a high probability that you will come across delicious food that is unique to the area.

-All 4 facilities
+All 3 facilities

 ホテル長楽館

-Established in 1909 (Meiji 42) as a guesthouse for distinguished visitors to Kyoto, "Chourakukan" is a nationally designated Important Cultural Property.
-Today, it operates as a boutique hotel, complemented by a new annex housing six guest rooms, offering a private and personalized style of hospitality.
-From the guest rooms and viewing spaces, cultural landmarks such as Heian Jingu can be seen, along with seasonal landscapes that shift throughout the year.
-In winter, the gentle glow of a wood-burning fireplace creates a warm and restful atmosphere.
-In June 2025, the property will join "Small Luxury Hotels of the World (SLH)," a collection of independent luxury hotels around the globe.
+Built in 1909 as a guesthouse for distinguished visitors to Kyoto, "Chourakukan" is a nationally designated Important Cultural Property.
+Now operated as a boutique hotel with an annex containing six guest rooms, the property offers attentive service within an intimate setting.
+From the guest rooms and viewing spaces, cultural landmarks such as Heian Shrine and seasonal scenery can be seen, while in winter, the gentle glow of the wood-burning fireplace creates a warm atmosphere.
+In June 2025, the hotel joined "SLH (Small Luxury Hotels of the World)," a collection of distinctive independent hotels.

 旅亭 嵐月